romitkarmakar/screencast_frontend/README.md

   </a>
 </p>
 <h1 align="center">
-  ScreeCast Quiz
+  ScreenCast Quiz
 </h1>

-This is a quiz competition developed by GLUG for testing the students skills in Linux Terminal Commands.
+This is a quiz competition developed by GLUG for testing the students skills in Linux Terminal Commands and common computer science related questions.

 ## Installation
 - Clone this repository
 - Install all the dependencies by running this command

-## Infrastructure
-- Static files hosted on AWS S3(Simple Storage Service)
-- CDN runned on AWS Cloudfront.
 ```
 npm install
 ```